 Any legitimate contractor will be happy to provide referrals of their work.
 If they give you a hard time or try to sidestep this, maybe you should look for another contractor.

-These are just some basic common sense practices when looking for any work to be done around your home, not only after a climatic event but anytime you need a contractor for any situation.
+These are just some basic common sense practices when looking for any work to be done around your home.
+This should not only be done after a climatic event but anytime you need a contractor for any situation.
 Don’t get in such a hurry that you take the chance.